Pipe supplier sues Summit Carbon Solutions for $15 million

 The Iowa Utilities Board is poised to decide whether to issue the company a hazardous liquid pipeline permit.

-Iowa Capital Dispatch is part of States Newsroom, a nonprofit news network supported by grants and a coalition of donors as a 501c(3) public charity.
-Iowa Capital Dispatch maintains editorial independence.
-Contact Editor Kathie Obradovich for questions: info@iowacapitaldispatch.com.
-Follow Iowa Capital Dispatch on Facebook and Twitter.
+This article first appeared in the Iowa Capital Dispatch, a sister site of the Nebraska Examiner in the States Newsroom network.

-The post Pipe supplier sues Summit Carbon Solutions for $15 million appeared first on North Dakota Monitor.
+The post Pipe supplier sues Summit Carbon Solutions for $15 million appeared first on Nebraska Examiner.